rodlie/powerkit/README.md

 ### Back light

-powerkit supports back light only on Linux through ``/sys/class/backlight``.
+powerkit supports back light on Linux through ``/sys/class/backlight``.
 The current brightness can be adjusted with the mouse wheel on the system tray icon or through the configuration GUI (bottom left slider).

 **Note!** udev permissions are required to adjust the brightness, on [Slackware](http://www.slackware.com/) an [example](https://github.com/rodlie/powerkit/blob/master/app/share/udev/90-backlight.rules) rule file is included with the package (see ``/usr/doc/powerkit-VERSION/90-backlight.rules``).
 You can also let powerkit add the rule during build with the ``CONFIG+=install_udev_rules`` option.